Messhias/voucher-pool-php/README.md

 ## Running the tests

-After installing application it will run automatically.
+After installing application you could run the tests.

-But if you need run unit tests:

 ```
 sh tests.sh